 are designed to accommodate one or two students.
 The Complex is a smoke- and tobacco-free

 The Flagg Townhouse Apartment Complex is reserved exclusively for transfers and returning students who prefer apartment-style living.
 Four to six students share an apartment with a full kitchen, a living/dining area and private bathroom facilities.
 Rooms within each apartment are designed to accommodate one or two students.
-The Flagg Townhouse Apartment Complex is smoke-free and alcohol consumption is limited to apartments where all residents are 21 years of age or older.
-IN THE FALL OF 2020, ALL STUDENTS LIVING IN THE FLAGG TOWNHOUSE APARTMENT COMPLEX WILL BE HOUSED IN PRIVATE ROOMS.
+The Flagg Townhouse Apartment Complex is smoke-free and alcohol consumption is limited to apartments where all assigned residents are 21 years of age or older.

 There is a two-week room change "freeze" at the beginning of each semester.
-Following that two-week period, you may submit a Room Change Request on your THD Self-Service.
+Following that two-week period, room change requests can be submitted to the Office of Residence Life & Housing on-line.

-Check-in for new students takes place at the front desk of the residence area to which you are assigned.
+Check-in for new students takes place in your assigned residence area.
 At check-in, you will receive the key to your bedroom.
 You will also receive your MCLA ID.
 In Berkshire Towers and Hoosac Hall, your ID provides access to the front door of the building.
 In the Flagg Townhouse Apartment Complex, you will receive a second key that opens your apartment door.
 Immediately following the check-in process, all new students participate in the Welcome Week program.
-You will receive additional information about Welcome Week at a later date.
+You will receive additional information about this program at a later date.

 Each student room contains a bed with an extra-long mattress (36" x 80"), dresser,

 desk with desk chair, bookcase or bookshelf and closet per occupant.
 All bed frames

 on campus are adjustable to varying heights to maximize your comfort and storage needs.